What is a scam?

 Find out more

-To find out more information about current scams, check out the government website, Scam Watch
+For more information about current scams, check out the government website, Scam Watch.

 To help you spot, avoid and educate yourself on scams, read the Australian Competition & Consumer Commission’s guide The Little Book of Scams.